 17.4 grams Protein / 133 Calories / 15 grams Carbs

 6-ounce Fat-free Plain Greek Yogurt (17 gr.
 Protein / 97 calories / 7.5 gr.
 Carbs) ¼ Cup Blueberries (Fresh or Frozen) (.4 gr.
 Protein / 21 calories / 4 gr.
 Carbs) 1 tsp Brown Sugar Lite (0 Protein / 15 calories / 4 gr.
 Carbs)

 In a sealable jar or container, add 1/4 cup of fresh or frozen blueberries, 6 ounces of plain fat-free Greek Yogurt, and 1 teaspoon of “Lite” brown sugar.
-As an optional preferences add cinnamon for added taste and nutrition.
+As optional preferences add cinnamon for added taste and nutrition.
 When using frozen berries, allow the mixture to sit in the refrigerator for about one hour so that the berries can thaw.
 I usually make this as my “take-a-long” snack for break time at work.
 Works ourt perfectly! * Frozen berries are cheaper and last much longer than fresh!
 Stir the mixture before eating and enjoy!

 Summing Things Up